Jkonyan25/JK_Portfolio.github.io/README.txt

-GitHub based portfolio that was inspired by an online resource, all credits and work are respected to creator.
+Thank you reading this file, all respective resources are creditted to the original owner of the format used.
+Editted by: John Konyan
 Credits:

 	Demo Images: